igmain2024/noor1/content/md/blog/footer-trouble.md

+# Footer Trouble | Griffen's Web Portfolio
-# Sticky Footer is Inconsistent
+Sticky Footer is Inconsistent
 ## 6-16-22
 The first major road block I have experienced while making this website.
 ### The problem